Build Your First Chrome Extension: Step by Step

 └── storage.js

 Every Chrome extension starts with a manifest.json file.
-This is the configuration that tells Chrome what your extension does, what permissions it needs, and what files it uses.
+Think of it as the configuration that tells Chrome what your extension does, what permissions it needs, and which files it uses.
+No manifest, no extension.
+Simple as that.

 Manifest V3 is the current standard.
-If you find tutorials using Manifest V2 with background.scripts or browser_action, those are outdated.
-Chrome has been enforcing V3 since 2024, and V2 extensions can no longer be published to the Chrome Web Store.
+If you stumble across tutorials using Manifest V2 with background.scripts or browser_action, those are outdated.
+Chrome has been enforcing V3 since 2024, and V2 extensions can't be published to the Chrome Web Store anymore.

 {